S0raWasTaken/bad_apple/asciic/README.md

             Print help information

     -i, --image <image>
-            compiles a single image
+            Compiles a single image

     -n, --skip-compression
-            disables compression on colored outputs
+            Disables compression on colored outputs

+        --no-audio
+            skips audio generation

+        --paint-fg
+            Paints the foreground instead of background

     -s, --size <frame-size>
             The ratio that each frame should be resized [default: 216x56]